goyalanil/goyalanil.github.io/_pages/about.md

 I am working as  **Lead Data Scientist** at [Housing.com](https://housing.com/).

 Previously, I was  **Director of Scientific Research** in R&D team at [BUDDIHealth](https://buddi.ai/) where I lead multiple scientific research programs.
 I was responsible for productizing the ML research work ensuring alignment to business objectives and strategies.
 I joined BUDDI.AI as **Principal Research Scientist** in August 2020 and worked on the problems of document classification and contract document analysis.
-During my time at BUDDI.AI, I am actively involved in mentoring and hiring junior research associates.
+During my time at BUDDI.AI, I was actively involved in mentoring and hiring junior research associates.

 Prior to that, I worked as **Research Scientist** at [NEC Laboratories Europe](https://www.neclab.eu/), Heidelberg, Germany.
 I managed one European Project and one technology transfer project.
 I designed and developed machine learning algorithms, with special focus on ensemble meta-learning methods for regression and classification problems.